Quansight/Quansight-website/apps/labs/posts/building-scipy-with-flang.md

 For people on the sidelines like ourselves, this turned into something akin to "Waiting for Godot" – a seemingly endless period as things kept stretching and stretching and stretching out further into the future.
-To give some perspective, things already seemed not "too far out" 3-4 years [ago](https://github.com/conda-forge/conda-forge.github.io/issues/961#issuecomment-597094501).
+To give some perspective, things already seemed "not too far out" 3-4 years [ago](https://github.com/conda-forge/conda-forge.github.io/issues/961#issuecomment-597094501).

 At this point you may be asking yourself: